It’s clear you want hardwood floors because hardwood floors are the prime flooring option.

 If engineered wood is your thing (‘cause it’s amazing stuff), you’ll find that aside from species, the cost of engineered wood flooring depends on two main things:

-2. The construction of the core.
-Specifically, whether it’s made of plywood for fiberboard.
-A plywood core is usually more expensive, but it’s also more durable.
+- The construction of the core.
+Specifically, whether it’s made of plywood or fiberboard, a plywood core is usually more expensive, but it’s also more durable.

-For more information on what makes a good engineered hardwood floor, check out our guide to finding the best engineered hardwood flooring.
+For more information on what makes a well-engineered hardwood floor, check out our guide to finding the best-engineered hardwood flooring.

 If you’re dreaming of beautiful wood floor designs as far as the eye can see, we don’t blame you.
 There’s nothing classier than some herringbone parquet in the living room or some chevron rows in the hall.
 We’re getting misty-eyed just thinking about it.